solendil/transformation-matrix-js/src/readme.md

     $ npm install transformation-matrix-js

 Usage
 -----

-Just include the script and create a new instance like:
+Just include the script and create a new instance:

     var matrix = new Matrix([context]);

-You can supply an optional context as argument which in case will be synchronized with the transformations that are applied to the matrix object.
+You can supply an optional canvas 2D context as argument, which will be synchronized with the transformations that are applied to the matrix object.

+Using it with Node - use npm to install the package first, then:

+    var demo = require("transformation-matrix-js");
+    var matrix = new demo.Matrix();

 Some of the methods: